appfree-me/appfree-app/README.md

 ![](appfree.png)
-# Appfree: A framework to provide smartphone-only services to the smartphone-less masses!
+# Appfree: A framework to provide smartphone-only services to the smartphone-less masses

 Appfree is a framework allowing you to easily create IVR apps, e. g. apps which can be interacted with from a normal telephone or featurephone.
 It is based on a modern tech stack: PHP 8 and Laravel.